 First sale has long been useful to industries subject to high U.S. tariffs, such as apparel and footwear, which use it to save millions of dollars in import duties each year.
-Its utilization has increased dramatically over the past few years as companies seek to lessen the impact of the Section 301 tariffs on imports from China; Section 201 and 232 tariffs on steel, aluminum, and other products; and tariffs on European Union goods imposed in a long-running World Trade Organization dispute on aircraft subsidies.
-Additional tariffs also remain a possibility on imports from France (due to its digital services taxes) and automobiles and auto parts from many countries (following a Section 232 national security investigation).
+Its utilization has increased dramatically over the past few years as companies seek to lessen the impact of the Section 301 tariffs on imports from China; Section 201 and 232 tariffs on steel, aluminum, and other products; and other existing and potential tariffs.

-Moreover, even normal duty rates are posing a challenge as companies forced to curtail or shut down operations due to the COVID-19 pandemic deal with reduced cash flow.
+Moreover, even normal duty rates are posing a challenge as companies continuing to deal with operational restrictions or supply chain challenges, many related to the COVID-19 pandemic, deal with reduced cash flow.

 The time-tested first sale rule could help ease the burden of these measures, particularly at a time when volatility in trade policy has left some traditional methods of lowering costs unavailable and is threatening to eliminate others.
 Beyond the current trade tensions and economic uncertainty, however, first sale can also serve as a type of long-term annuity; i.e., even once additional tariffs expire and businesses return to full operation, use of first sale valuation would, if properly maintained, continue to provide a lower declared value and thus reduce the regular duties assessed on a company’s products.